jakubkoje/smart-brain/README.md

 # Smart brain
-## This is a front-end for Smart Brain application.
 Smart-brain tries to detect an face on the image.
 It also keeps track of how many faces you already submitted.
 ## Made with React.
 Migration to React Hooks in development.